Jack-jb-ai/IE-Pulse/src/pages/iebaseline/doc/table-structure.md

   AND assignment.module_id = attempt.module_id;
 ```

-For approval-required modules, set assignment status to `Submitted` on submit,
+For approval-required modules, set assignment status to `Submitted` on submit.
-then set it to `Completed` or `Rejected` at approval decision time. `Rejected`
+At approval decision time, delete the active assignment row after `APPROVED`, or
-assignments remain active so the learner can retry.
-Assignment status updates
+set the assignment to `Rejected` after `REJECTED` so the learner can retry.
-must not delete `user_exam_attempt`, `user_exam_answer`, approval requests, or
+Assignment cleanup must not delete `user_exam_attempt`, `user_exam_answer`,
-attachments.
+approval requests, or attachments.

 ---